 Participate in our research study for resident physicians

-Your participation along with 1500 other first-year residents may help us learn more about schedules and their impact on adverse outcomes and personnel well-being.
+Your participation along with 1500 other residents may help us learn more about schedules and their impact on adverse outcomes and personnel well-being.

 Who can participate?